TixieSalander/TixieSalander/README.md

 I'm also considering joining the Github sponsorship program in the future if people are interested but feel free to reach me if you have specitic demands.

+Third option is to go through my [Throne wishlist](https://throne.com/tixie) if you feel gifting me with something (I'm still working on it 🆕)

 ## ✍️ Contact infos

 <img src="https://github.com/TixieSalander/TixieSalander/assets/2143796/c3a71618-7fe5-489a-8e90-10498715acf6" alt="me" width="17%" style="max-width: 50vw; height: auto; aspect-ratio: 542 / 1177;" align="left">